mattdsteele/arnoldc-to-js/README.md

-# arnoldc-to-js
+# arnoldc.js

-arnoldc-to-js is a compiler from ArnoldC language to Javascript, with support for source maps.
+arnoldc.js is a compiler from ArnoldC language to Javascript, with support for source maps.

 You can read about the original project here : https://github.com/lhartikk/ArnoldC